Gerd Gigerenzer

 Gigerenzer investigates how humans make inferences about their world with limited time and knowledge.
 He proposes that, in an uncertain world, probability theory is not sufficient; people also use smart heuristics, that is, rules of thumb.
 He conceptualizes rational decisions in terms of the adaptive toolbox (the repertoire of heuristics an individual or institution has) and the ability to choose a good heuristics for the task at hand.
 A heuristic is called ecologically rational to the degree that it is adapted to the structure of an environment.

 Gigerenzer argues that heuristics are not irrational or always second-best to optimization, as the accuracy-effort trade-off view assumes, in which heuristics are seen as short-cuts that trade less effort for less accuracy.
 In contrast, his and associated researchers' studies have identified situations in which "less is more", that is, where heuristics make more accurate decisions with less effort.
 This contradicts the traditional view that more information is always better or at least can never hurt if it is free.
 Less-is-more effects have been shown experimentally, analytically, and by computer simulations.

 Biography

+Early life

+Gerd Gigerenzer was born on 3 September 1947 in Wallersdorf, Germany.

 Education

-Gigerenzer received a master of arts and a doctor of philosophy in psychology from the University of Munich in 1974 and 1977, respectively.
+Gigerenzer received a Master of Arts and a Doctor of Philosophy in psychology from the University of Munich in 1974 and 1977, respectively.
 He received the postdoctoral degree of habilitation (full professor qualification) at the university's department of psychology in 1982.